-Lacto-fermentation is a process where beneficial lactobacilli organisms naturally present on the skins of vegetables consume sugars in the vegetables in an anaerobic environment.
-Salt is used to deter the growth of other non-beneficial organisms and allow the lactobacilli to flourish in order to produce acids that will preserve the vegetables.
+Lacto-fermentation is a process involving lactobacilli—beneficial organisms that are naturally present on vegetable skins.
+During this process, these lactobacilli consume sugars in the vegetables in an anaerobic environment.
+Salt is used to deter the growth of other, non-beneficial organisms and allow the lactobacilli to flourish in order to produce acids that will preserve the vegetables.

-I make a few gallon glass jars each year after I harvest all of my hot peppers growing in my garden.
+I make a few gallons each year after I harvest all of the peppers growing in my garden.
 The sweet red bell peppers balance out the spiciness in the hot peppers to make the sauce tolerable and enjoyable—not just all spice!
-Each batch I make is a little different, depending on how many bell peppers I use, and which variety of hot chili pepper I use most in that particular batch.
+Each batch I make is a little bit different, depending on how many bell peppers I include and which variety of hot chili pepper I use most.

 You can make this recipe using green bell peppers and hot green chili peppers as well.
-It is important to use all red or orange colored peppers in one batch and all green colored peppers in a separate batch.....otherwise you'll get an unappetizing brown hot sauce.
-Green chili peppers and bell peppers will ripen and turn red on the vine or on your counter after harvest, so just wait if you don't have enough red chili peppers quite yet to make this recipe.
+It is important to use all red or orange peppers in one batch and all green peppers in a separate batch, otherwise you'll get an unappetizing brown hot sauce.
+Green chili peppers and bell peppers will ripen and turn red on the vine or on your counter after harvest, so just wait if you don't quite have enough red chili peppers yet to make this recipe